 Being able to understand the configuration of the infrastructure for the web application is nearly as critical as the application security testing itself.
 After all, an application is only as strong as its weakest link.
 Application platforms are wide and varied, but some key platform configuration errors can compromise the application in the same way an unsecured application can compromise the server (insecure HTTP methods, old/backup files).

 Authentication is the process of attempting to verify the digital identity of the sender of a communication.
-The most common example of such a process is the log on process.
-Testing the authentication schema means understanding how the authentication process works and using that information to circumvent the authentication mechanism.
+The most common example is the log on process.
+Testing the authentication schema means understanding how the process works and using that information to circumvent the mechanism.

 Session Management is defined as the set of all controls governing the stateful interaction between a user and the web application he/she is interacting with.
 In general, this covers anything from how user authentication is carried out, to what happens when they log out.